 Here you will find our latest news, press releases, photos, event information, product overviews and press contact information related to our medical IT solutions.

 Given radiology’s central role in the patient pathway, radiology efficiency and the ability to communicate and collaborate on actionable reports are key for patient outcomes.
 This is particularly important in cancer care as diagnoses are often time-critical, the cases are complex, and the treatment chain typically involves multiple specialists.
-At ECR, we will showcase Sectra’s view of patient-centered cancer care and demonstrate how we support radiology in exceeding the expectations of referring physicians and their patients.
+At ECR, we showcased our view of patient-centered cancer care and demonstrate how we support radiology in exceeding the expectations of referring physicians and their patients.

-In our booth we will demonstrate exciting news and products within a number of important areas where radiology can improve cancer care:
+In our booth we demonstrated exciting news and products within a number of important areas where radiology can improve cancer care:

 Sectra PACS is designed for a high production environment with stability and usability in focus.
 Highlights include functions to speed up oncology workflows such as anatomical linking and support for reviewing complex multiparametric MRI studies such as MRI Breast, Female Pelvis and Prostate.
 The latest release also has improved support for hybrid modalities within Nuclear Medicine.
 Sectra PACS also features world-leading functionality for breast imaging workflows.
 News includes integration with Volpara to enable driving workflows based on breast density.